Cosmological evolution with quadratic gravity and nonideal fluids: Basic equations of quadratic gravity

 For the the description of the matter content of the universe, we find convenient to follow the approach of \cite{capo} and consider the following modelings for the equations of state of the cosmic fluid separately:

 The fluid equation of state parameter defined as $w:=P/\rho$ takes respectively the forms:

 Therefore, our class of models is based on three free parameters ($\zeta$, $\alpha$, $\beta$).
 Different interplay between these free parameters will affect the existence of certain equilibrium configurations and certain types of finite-time singularities that we will classify in this paper with the purpose of constraining the values that these free parameters can assume by requiring these configurations to be physically meaningful.
 The two free parameters entering the equation of state of the cosmic fluid should be interpreted as: $\alpha>0$ is the temperature at which a thermodynamic phase transition occurs within the fluid, and it sets the strength of the interactions between the fluid particles since in the limit $\alpha\to 0$ all these equations of state describe an ideal fluid for which pressure and energy density are directly proportional to each other $P\simeq \beta \rho$.
 This latter relation also shows the connection between $\beta$ and the adiabatic speed of sound inside the fluid.
-The interested reader can find a more detailed review of the thermodynamic foundation of these fluid approaches in the Appendix of \cite{capo}.
+The interested reader can find a more detailed review of the thermodynamic foundation of these fluid approaches in the Appendix of \cite{capo}, and we will as well mention what the original reasons for their introduction for accounting for some features of real gases were in our Appendix \ref{app:found}.
+More in general, these models try to provide a founded thermodynamical description of an evolving dark energy beyond ad hoc redshift parametrizations for helping its possible direct detection in the the far future.
+In fact, for accounting for both the Planck and weak lensing datasets, a redshift-dependent modeling of the dark energy equation of state parameter has been assumed in the form of $w=w_0 +w_1 (1+z)$ with $w_0$ and $w_1$ free parameters \cite[Sect.6.3]{planck}.
+However, in this simple framework the analysis of the cosmic microwave background constraints on the distance to the last scattering surface is problematic, and therefore the refined Chevallier-Polarski-Linder parametrization $w=w_0+w_1 z/(1+z)$ has been introduced \cite{CPL1,CPL2}.
+The Barboza-Alcaniz $w=w_0+w_1 z(1+z)/(1+z^2)$ is another proposal which can be used in the whole redshift range $z\in[1,\infty)$ \cite{CPL3}.
+Although these frameworks have been useful for studying the running of the dark energy potential beyond a cosmological constant, they do not try to establish the microscopic properties of such an exotic fluid which remain mysterious, calling for a physically deeper investigation.
 Finally, the functional $w(\rho)$ can be interpreted also as an energy-dependent chameleon field \cite{amanda1,amanda2}.